josh-collinsworth/joco-gridsome/src/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 First things first: Block Lab is a WordPress plugin that simplifies the process of creating custom blocks to use in the block editor, AKA Gutenberg, the new content editor in WordPress 5.0.

 Ordinarily, you're restricted to the types of blocks WordPress includes by default—the standard text, headings, dividers, images, quotes, etc.—and if you need something more specialized, you'd either have to install a third-party plugin with the type of block you want, or you'd have to get your hands dirty writing a pretty good deal of custom code.
 Block Lab is something of a best-of-both hybrid of those two choices.

+<Highlight>Block Lab is a plugin that helps you create your own custom blocks with minimal code required.</Highlight>

 There are three main steps to this process: